themesgrove/widgetkit/README.txt

 We aim to enhance your experience, it does not matter whether you are a developer or a designer.
 Our goal is to give you the perfect tool that is build for WordPress professionals.

+== Some of the best WP themes built with WidgetKit ==

+> <a href="https://1.envato.market/0OjO">Education WordPress Theme</a> with all major LMS eg: LifterLMS, LearnDash, Sensei supported.
+> <a href="https://1.envato.market/my0QZ">Tour & Travel Agency WordPress Theme</a> with booking, packaging and page builder.
+> Best <a href="https://1.envato.market/q6BPO">Games & Movie Review WP Themes</a> with review, rating, IMDB integration
+> <a href="https://1.envato.market/QdWkz">Event WordPress Theme</a> for tech, music, festival and social events.

 You can only decide to use Widgetkit after viewing by yourself.
 See it by yourself from here-

 ##<a href="http://widgetkit.themesgrove.com/">Live Demo</a>